Mount Everest Compared to the World's Tallest Buildings

 Both Burj Khalifa and Mount Everest are awe-inspiring examples of human engineering and natural beauty.
 When compared side by side, they provide a unique look at just how far mankind has come in terms of constructing large-scale structures.
 The sheer size of Mount Everest makes it a marvel that man cannot replicate.
 At the same time, the incredible architecture of Burj Khalifa is a testament to what humans can achieve with their ingenuity.

 Despite their differences in size, they both have similar dangers associated with them.
-Warisan Merdeka Tower is exposed to potential weather damage due to its location near the equator, and its height can make it susceptible to strong winds.
+Merdeka 118 is exposed to potential weather damage due to its location near the equator, and its height can make it susceptible to strong winds.
 On the other hand, Mount Everest is exposed to extreme temperatures and high altitudes, which can pose serious health risks for climbers.

 The Shanghai Tower stands tall at a dizzying height of 632 meters (2,073 feet).
-It is the tallest building in china and takes up the spot for being the third-highest building in the world.
+It is the tallest building in China and takes up the spot for being the third-highest building in the world.
 This work of art was designed by the famous architectural design firm Gensler and is owned by Shanghai Municipal government.
 It is located in the heart of Shanghai's financial district and has been hailed as an architectural marvel.

 Photo: Shanghai Tower

 Now compare that to Mount Everest, the world’s highest mountain.
-Its peak stands at 8,848 meters (29,029 feet), more than fourteen times taller than the Shanghai Tower.
+Its peak stands at 8,848.86 meters (29,031.7 feet), more than fourteen times taller than the Shanghai Tower.
 Located in the Mahalangur Himal subrange of the Himalayas, it straddles the border between China and Nepal and has been a destination for adventurers and mountaineers since its first successful ascent in 1953.

 There is no competition between the two landmarks.
 Although the Shanghai Tower is a remarkable engineering achievement, it cannot match Mount Everest's grandeur and difficulty.
 Any other man-made structures on Earth, including Shanghai Tower, will never compare to the height of the highest mountain on the planet.

 When it comes to size, no other building even comes close to Mount Everest.
-The highest point on Earth and the tallest mountain in the globe measures a breathtaking 8,848 meters (29,029 ft) in height.
+The highest point on Earth and the tallest mountain in the globe measures a breathtaking 8,848.86 meters (29,031.7 ft) in height.
 The fourth-tallest building in the world is Abraj Al Bait, which stands at 601 meters (1,972 ft) tall.
 Because of this, Abraj Al Bait, which only accounts for 7% of Mount Everest's height, is much smaller.

-The Abraj Al Bait is an Islamic hotel complex which is situated in Mecca of, Saudi Arabia.
+The Abraj Al Bait is an Islamic hotel complex which is situated in Mecca, Saudi Arabia.
 It is also known as the clock tower and consists of a total of seven towers arranged in a circular pattern with a large clock at the top.
 Among all, the tallest tower is the Makkah Royal Clock Tower standing at the height of 601 meters.
 The tower has luxury suites, restaurants and a prayer room accommodating around 10,000 people.
 There are a total of 120 floors and 96 elevators in the tower.
 Abraj Al Bait was designed and developed by the Saudi Binladin group.

 In comparison to Mount Everest, Abraj Al Bait is minuscule in size.
 Mount Everest is about 14 times taller than Abraj Al Bait and is also much more difficult to climb.
 Furthermore, Mount Everest is an active geological feature, whereas Abraj Al Bait is a man-made structure that was designed and constructed by humans.